fireundubh/pyro/README.md

 You can package scripts into BSA and BA2 archives with [BSArch](https://www.nexusmods.com/newvegas/mods/64745).

-1. Set the path to `bsarch.exe` in `pyro.ini`.
+1. Copy `bsarch.exe` to the `pyro\tools` folder, if the file does not exist.
+2. The path to `bsarch.exe` should be automatically detected.
+If not, use the `--bsarch-path` argument to set the path.
-2. Add the `Archive` attribute to the `PapyrusProject` root element.
+3. Add the `Archive` attribute to the `PapyrusProject` root element.
 Set the value to the absolute path to the destination BSA or BA2 archive.
-3. Add the `CreateArchive` attribute to the `PapyrusProject` root element.
+4. Add the `CreateArchive` attribute to the `PapyrusProject` root element.
 Set the value to `True`.
-4. Compile as normal and the compiled scripts will be automatically packaged.
+5. Compile as normal and the compiled scripts will be automatically packaged.

 To package arbitrary files, add the following block before the `</PapyrusProject>` end tag: